 Where can yesterday be found after tomorrow?
 In the dictionary!

-Oct 2015Today (16 October) is National Dictionary Day, and not so coincidentally the birthday of Noah Webster, the father of the modern dictionary.
+16 October is National Dictionary Day and also not so coincidentally, the birthday of Noah Webster, the father of the modern dictionary.
 In 1806 he published the first dictionary, A Compendious Dictionary of the English Language, and the dictionary has been evolving alongside the English language ever since.

-Thousands of words from the dictionaries of old are now redundant, and thousands of new words have been born in this modern era.
-In honour of National Dictionary Day, we have taken a look at some of the words which have fallen out of favour, and those which are currently red hot.
+Thousands of words from the dictionaries of old are now redundant, and thousands of new words continue to emerge in this modern era.
+In honour of National Dictionary Day, we’ve taken a look at some of the words which have fallen out of favour, and those that were released earlier this month.

 Obsolete and out-dated words are continually removed from concise dictionary editions to make room for new words.
-Those below have already been dropped:
+Those below have already been dropped over recent years:

 Aerodrome - a location where aircraft activity and operations take place.

 Cassette player - a machine for playing or recording audio cassettes.

 Growlery - a place to 'growl in', a private room or den.
 (Similar to a modern day 'man-cave'.)

 Threequel - the third film, book, event, etc. in a series.

 Video jockey - a person who introduces and plays music videos on television.